niutech/comic-sans-replacer/readme.md

 ﻿Comic Sans Replacer
 ===================

 This Chrome, Firefox, Opera and IE user style sheet replaces the ugly Comic Sans MS font on all websites with much better [Comic Neue](http://comicneue.com) font by Craig Rozynski.
+This web font is hosted on the super-fast CDN [jsDelivr](http://www.jsdelivr.com).

 Installation
 ------------